 “Have I just arrived in heaven” my sister whispered as we landed in Bhutan, a small, far flung Kingdom hidden away in the heart of the Himalayas.
 I knew exactly what she meant as the sheer beauty of the surrounding scenery struck me even though I had visited before and new what to expect.

-Our journey began in Thimpu, the capital of Bhutan, which is most unlike any capital you will visit in the world.
-An easy, gentle pace of life, the local people go about their daily lives with warm smiles and a geniune interest in your presense in their country.
+Our journey began in Thimphu, the capital of Bhutan, which is most unlike any capital you will visit in the world.
+An easy, gentle pace of life, the local people go about their daily lives with warm smiles and a genuine interest in your presence in their country.
 Although tourism has been developing here for some years I was relieved to find that nothing had significantly changed since my first visit, even with the introduction of new luxury hotels and increasing tourist numbers.

-We also visited the Probijkha Valley, otherwise known as Gangtey, a few hours drive from Punakha.
-The valley floor, a marshland where Black Necked cranes come to rest for the winter, is breathtakingly beautiful.
+We also visited the Probjikha Valley, otherwise known as Gangtey, a few hours drive from Punakha.
+The valley floor, a marshland where black-necked cranes come to rest for the winter, is breathtakingly beautiful.
 Travel here at any time of year is special but during the spring time the valley floor comes alive with colour, a patchwork of purple flowering buck wheat and yellow mustard seed.
 Dotted around are houses and farms, all beautifully constructed in traditional Bhutanese style.

 We had no time to journey further east to Central Bhutan and the Bumthang Valley so returned back west to Paro, another picturesque valley and home to the better known Tigers Nest Monastery or “Taksang”.
 This was without a doubt the highlight of our trip, albeit a rather strenuous climb to reach it, it was well worth the effort.